salesforce/demo-scv-connector/README.md

 By default the web server will run in SSL on port 8080.

-Now that your web server is running, you can point your Service Cloud Voice Call Center Adapter URL to the web server url (i.e. https://localhost:8080)
+Now that your web server is running, you can point your Service Cloud Voice Call Center Adapter URL to the web server URL (i.e. https://example.com:8080)

+### Voice call simulation tool
+This application also provides a voice call simulation tool that you can use to test call actions such as making and answering calls and using phone controls.
+When the app is running you can find it by going to this URL {your web server URL}/remote (i.e. https://example.com:8080/remote).
+You can use this URL to verify the installation succeed.

 ## Testing
 Lint all the source code and run all the unit tests: